tarcltd/form/README.md

   Zod features, but we are not there yet.
 - JSON schema for the input to the form factory is not available.
 Please rely on the TypeScript type definitions for the input to the form factory.
-- Narrowed types specified by the field type for easier development.

 ## License